zJaaal/zJaaal/README.md

 Frontend Developer and Future FullStack
 --------------------------------------

 I have been engaged in coding since 2020.
 I am a technology enthusiast and a lifelong learner.
-I love to learn new things and I also learn fast.
 * 🌍  I'm based in Buenos Aires, Argentina.
 * ✉️  You can contact me at [zJaaalDev@gmail.com](mailto:zJaaalDev@gmail.com )
 * 🧠  I'm learning React.js.